-PayPal users are particularly at risk of receiving PayPal phishing SMS since the service is exclusively online.
+PayPal users are particularly at risk of receiving phishing SMS since the service is exclusively online.
 Hence, it is very easy for attackers to break into PayPal accounts (after receiving the required login information through phishing attacks) and transfer funds out.

 The most common types of phishing text messages that you will receive with the intention of gaining access to your PayPal account will claim that your account is under review.
 Those messages will also mention that you are required to complete a security form in order to keep it operational and avoid risking getting your account blocked or suspended.

 Such messages always contain links that will take you to the form.
 This form will ask for your PayPal account information and, once provided, immediately transfer this information to the attacker.